OctopusDeploy/blog/blog/2025-01/cdk-deployments/index.md

 There are a number of differences between the SAM and CDK workflows that impact how we deploy applications with Octopus Deploy.

 You are responsible for writing CloudFormation templates directly with SAM.
-The SAM CloudFormation syntax is simplified to remove much of the boilerplate configuration required to deploy a Lambda, but you're still writing JSON or YAML files.
+The SAM CloudFormation syntax is simplified to remove much of the boilerplate configuration required to deploy a Lambda, but you're still writing JSON or YAML CloudFormation files.

 CDK also uses CloudFormation to deploy infrastructure and applications, but [the generated CloudFormation templates are treated as an implementation detail](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html#best-practices-code):